TOGAF® 9 Certified (Level 1 & 2) – eLearning

 • This course package includes FREE TOGAF exam vouchers and a free resit (terms and conditions apply).

-• The TOGAF standard is globally recognized as a leading EA framework, often required for senior EA roles.
+• The TOGAF standard is globally recognised as a leading EA framework, often required for senior EA roles.
 Successfully passing the TOGAF exams can significantly enhance your career and networking prospects in enterprise architecture.

 • Mastering TOGAF terminology promotes better collaboration among team members within enterprise architecture teams.